Colonoscopy in Melbourne

 You will be asleep for a short period of time and will not be aware of the procedure.

-Preparation
+Melbourne Colonoscopy Preparation

 To ensure the safe and effective practice of Colonoscopy, specific preparation of your digestive system is required.
 If attending Direct Endoscopy for treatment, please click on the link below and carefully read the preparation information.

-Colonoscopy Services in Melbourne
+Colonoscopy Doctor Melbourne

 MEET OUR SPECIALISTS

-Frequently Asked Questions
+Frequently Asked Questions About Colonoscopy

 Is colonoscopy painful?